Bleached

 My new boots arrived Monday afternoon.
 The older pair were finally at the point I decided to retire them.
 Most of the tread is gone from the Vibram soles and the upper has lost much of its support.

 This has to be the tenth pair of Merrel Moab Ventilator boots I’ve worn out.
 I wear out a pair or two of the three-season boots every year.
-I wear out another pair of the wet/cold-season boots every year.
+I wear out another pair of the wet/cold-season boots every other year.

 I walk a lot.
 These are decent boots.
 At their price point, they are difficult to beat.
 They fit my feet well.
 They provide some arch support.
 They are reasonably grippy on the surfaces I encounter.
 They are cool enough on hot days and perfect on warm days.